 Austin man pleads guilty to meth sales

-James John Mentz, also known as James John Mentz-Ball, 29, of Austin pleaded guilty to felony third-degree drugs-sale of a narcotic drug as part of a plea agreement on Monday in Mower County District Court.
-He initially pleaded not guilty on Sept.
-10.
+Anthony Wayne Ledoux, 36, of Austin pleaded guilty to felony second-degree drugs-sale of 10 grams or more of a narcotic other than heroin in a 90-day period as part of a plea agreement on Friday in Mower County District Court.

 Email newsletter signup

-A review of Mentz’s criminal history shows prior convictions for theft, burglary and malicious punishment of a child.
+A review of Ledoux’s criminal record shows prior convictions for disorderly conduct and theft by check.